About Lowfat Milk

 Category Overview

 Dairy is a broad term that includes milk and any of the foods made from milk such as butter cheese ice cream yogurt and condensed and dried milk.
 Dairy is a good source of lysine an amino acid that can help to prevent herpes outbreaks.
 Milk has a high lysine-arginine ratio which means it has more lysine than arginine another amino acid that can stimulate the replication of the herpes virus.
 Products that contain milk cream yogurt and cheese also have high levels of lysine and can benefit herpes flare up prevention.
 That said some dairy and dessert products may also contain high levels of sugar fat and calories which can weaken the immune system and trigger outbreaks.
 These products should be consumed in moderation and with caution by people with herpes.
-Some dairy products that are a decent source of lysine and somewhat low in sugar fat and calories are skim milk low-fat yogurt cottage cheese and frozen yogurt.
+Some dairy products that are a decent source of lysine and not very high in sugar fat and calories are skim milk low-fat yogurt cottage cheese and frozen yogurt.
 Dairy-free alternatives to milk such as oat milk almond milk coconut milk and rice milk may not contain such high levels of lysine as dairy products.Practical Recommendations

-A well-balanced and healthy diet that strengthens your immune system and lowers inflammation is important.
-This means you should eat a lot of fruits, vegetables, whole grains, lean protein, and good fats, and avoid processed foods, added sugars, alcohol, and caffeine.
+Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
+This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.

 Other food supplements, such as vitamin C, zinc, selenium, and antioxidants, can help you boost your immunity and protect your cells from oxidative stress.

-Your immune system can be weakened and inflammation can be increased by foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
-Avoid these foods to prevent outbreaks.
+To prevent outbreaks, avoid foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
+These foods can harm your immune system and make inflammation worse.

 Is Lowfat Milk Safe for Shingles?